stimulus-components/stimulus-textarea-autogrow/README.md

 ## Getting started

-A Stimulus controller to asynchronously load HTML from an url.
+A Stimulus controller for autogrowing textarea.

 ## Installation